mpayetta/mpayetta.github.io/_posts/2016-07-23-building-a-node-restful-api-the-web-server.markdown

 `gulp-babel` plugin installed, we can use it by simply calling `plugins.babel()` (note that is not necessary to add the `gulp-` prefix).
 3. We create a `paths` object with a `js` property.
-This property lists the globs that we'll use to find all the javascript files that need to be transpiled (not familiar with globts? more about them [here](https://www.npmjs.com/package/glob))
+This property lists the globs that we'll use to find all the javascript files that need to be transpiled (not familiar with globs? more about them [here](https://www.npmjs.com/package/glob))
 4. We define our transpiling task where we basically do the following:
     1. Load all the babel javascript files with `gulp.src(...)`
     2. Transpile all the files by calling the gulp-babel plugin (`plugins.babel()`)